 Benenden is a pivotal part of the Kent Academy Network, in which teachers voluntarily run lessons during the Easter and Summer holidays as part of a university access programme for students from state schools.

-These are just some of the many ways in Benenden contributes to the wider community, not to mention the array of musical, sporting, academic and co-curricular events.
+These are just some of the many ways in which Benenden contributes to the wider community, not to mention the array of musical, sporting, academic and co-curricular events.